baymont/threerose/README.md

 # B-Frame

-A virtual reality framework for the web with handrails to hold on to.
+The functional Mixed Reality framework for web devs.